cts/cts-cli/README.md

   * The Pretty JSON node module, which enables pretty-print of JSON data On a Mac: `sudo npm install -g prettyjson`

+  * Optimist, for options parsing
+    On a Mac: `sudo npm install -g optimist`

 And the following tools to develop with DScrape:

   * Coffeescript